azupatrick0/taskmanagist/README.md

 # TaskManagist

+## Description
+A management application that helps you manage your tasks

 ## Features
   * Users can create an account and log in
   * A user can create a task